What Is Music Publishing? The Complete Beginner’s Guide

 Collecting societies in music publishing

-Collective Management Organizations (CMOs): These are similar to PROs but are found outside the US and Canada.
-They handle the same responsibilities—collecting and distributing royalties for public performances.
-Examples are GEMA in Germany, SACEM in France, and PRS for Music in the UK.
+CMOs are the equivalent to PROs in most countries outside the US and Canada.
+Examples include GEMA in Germany, SACEM in France, and PRS for Music in the UK.

-In 2021, the U.S. Copyright Office also introduced the Mechanical Licensing Collective (MLC).
-This is essentially an MRO that specializes in collecting publishing royalties from streaming and digital downloads in the United States.
+In addition to these, the US Copyright Office created the Mechanical Licensing Collective (MLC) in 2021.
+This is basically an MRO specializing in the collection of publishing royalties from streaming and digital downloads in the United States.

 How are publishing royalties calculated?